Gheorghe Gheorghiu-Dej: In prison

 Gheorghiu-Dej was sentenced to prison in the same year by a military court, serving time in Doftana and in other facilities.
+In 1935–1936 he was detained at Ocnele Mari Prison, together with Chivu Stoica.
 In 1936 he was elected to the party's Central Committee and became leader of the prison faction of the communist party (party members who were incarcerated in Romania, a term distinguishing them from party members living in exile, mainly in the Soviet Union: the Muscovite faction).

-As a known activist, he was detained at Târgu Jiu camp during all of Ion Antonescu's regime and most of World War II period, and escaped only on 10 August 1944, a few days before the fall of the regime.
+As a known activist, he was detained at Târgu Jiu internment camp during all of Ion Antonescu's regime and most of World War II period, and escaped only on 10 August 1944, a few days before the fall of the regime.
 He became general secretary in 1944 after the Soviet occupation, but did not consolidate his power until 1952, after he purged Ana Pauker and her Muscovite faction comrades from power.
 Ana Pauker had been the unofficial leader of the Party since the end of the war.

 While in prison, Gheorghiu-Dej met Nicolae Ceaușescu.
 They were imprisoned after a rally organized by the communist party, of which both Ceaușescu and Gheorghiu-Dej were members.
 Gheorghiu-Dej taught Ceaușescu in prison Marxist-Leninist theories and principles, and kept him close as Gheorghiu-Dej steadily gained power after their release from prison in 1944.
 During 1946–1947, he was a member of Romania's Gheorghe Tătărescu-led delegation to the Paris Peace Conference.

-In power
+Political career

 Under Soviet directives

 On 30 December 1947, Gheorghiu-Dej and Prime Minister Petru Groza forced King Michael I to abdicate.
 Years later, Albanian Communist leader Enver Hoxha alleged that Gheorghiu-Dej personally pulled a gun on the King and threatened to kill him unless he gave up the throne.
 Hours later, Parliament, fully dominated by Communists and their allies after the elections held a year earlier, abolished the monarchy and declared Romania a People's Republic.
-From this moment onward, Gheorghiu-Dej was de facto the most powerful man in Romania.
+From this moment onward, Gheorghiu-Dej was the de facto most powerful man in Romania.

-Soviet influence in Romania under Joseph Stalin favored Gheorghiu-Dej, largely seen as a local leader with strong Marxist-Leninist principles.
+Soviet influence in Romania under Joseph Stalin favoured Gheorghiu-Dej, largely seen as a local leader with strong Marxist-Leninist principles.
 The economic influence of Moscow was protected by the creation of the "Sov-Rom" companies, which directed Romania's commercial exchanges to unprofitable markets (mainly the Soviet Union).

-Up until Stalin's death and even afterwards, Gheorghiu-Dej did not amend repressive policies, such as the works employing penal labor on the Danube-Black Sea Canal.
+Up until Stalin's death and even afterwards, Gheorghiu-Dej did not amend repressive policies, such as the works employing penal labour on the Danube-Black Sea Canal.
 On orders from Gheorghiu-Dej, Romania implemented also the massive forced collectivization of land in the rural areas.
-Gheorghiu-Dej was also responsible for purging other party colleagues like Ana Pauker and her allies in the Secretariat: Vasile Luca and Teohari Georgescu, who was scapegoated and blamed for many political and economical failures during his rule.